Bus contracting model of Singapore: Bulim Bus Package

 In October 2014, the LTA called for tenders to operate the Bulim Bus Package comprising 26 existing bus services originating from Bukit Batok, Jurong East and Clementi bus interchanges.
 Since then, services 653, 657 and 944 were added into this package under SMRT Buses on 13 April 2017, 24 April 2017 and 27 August 2017 respectively.
 In 2020, Service 651 was also added into this package.

 Aedge Holdings, Busways, Go-Ahead Group, a Jiaoyun Group / Travel GSH joint venture, Jinan Public Transportation, Keolis, RATP Dev Transdev Asia, SBS Transit, SMRT Buses, Transit Systems and Woodlands Transport lodged bids.
 In May 2015, the LTA awarded the contract to Transit Systems with the new Bulim Bus Depot handed over to Tower Transit Singapore on 31 July 2015.
 The depot is able to accommodate about 550 buses.

 In September 2020, the LTA awarded the contract for the second term of this package to Tower Transit Singapore.
 Operations under the second term commenced on 29 May 2021, which also involves the transfer of services 653, 657 and 944 from SMRT Buses to Tower Transit Singapore.

+With the development of Tengah New Town, Route 944 was extended to Tengah Interchange and renumbered 992.
+Two new routes originating from Tengah itself, namely Routes 870 and 871, were also introduced.